Concordium/concordium-base/rust-bins/wallet-notes/README.md

 - `"keys"` ... mapping with the keys of the sender account.

-- `"type"` ... the transaction type tag (i.e. for a simple transfer the value should be "Transfer", and smart contract update should be "Update").
+- `"type"` ... the transaction type tag (Check the table with supported types above for the expected values).

 - `"payload"` ... the transaction's payload as json.